DomVinyard/auth0-react-node-ts/README.md

 http://localhost:3000, https://add_production_url_here_once_deployed.com
 ```

+3. Save your changes in this Auth0 settings page!

-3. You will see that Auth0 has provided you with a `Domain` and a `Client ID`.
+4. You will see that Auth0 has provided you with a `Domain` and a `Client ID`.
 Inside your app open `/.env.example`  and set the Domain and Client ID.
 Rename the file `.env` (remove the `.example` extension).

-4. Next, we need an API to connect to.
+5. Next, we need an API to connect to.
 Visit the [demo API hosted on Replit](https://replit.com/@DomVinyard/auth0-react-node-ts-api) and fork the project.
 Inside your new forked Replit project, click on 'Secrets' and add the following.

 ```#
 key: AUTH0_DOMAIN
 value: <your Auth0 Domain>
 ```

-5. Finally we need to connect the app to the API.
+6. Finally we need to connect the app to the API.
 Open your `.env` file and set `REACT_APP_API_URL` to point at your forked Replit URL (it will look something like `https://auth0-react-node-ts-api--your_username.repl.co`).

 That's it, the app and the API can now communicate securely.
 Start your Replit API and run `yarn start` in your app to start the demo.